Karl Davies: Personal life

-Prior to becoming a professional actor Davies enjoyed extreme sports and competed in climbing competitions at the age of 14, 15 and 16 but never pursued this further than local competitions at a junior level.
+Prior to becoming a professional actor, Davies enjoyed extreme sports and competed in climbing competitions at the age of 14, 15 and 16, but never pursued this further than local competitions at a junior level.
 He has expressed a love of extreme sports such as snowboarding and skiing.
-During his time on Emmerdale he has publicly stated that he was prevented from participating in these activities by the producers.
-His only real exception to this was as part of the annual charity fund-raising event in Inverurie where he was allowed to go wing walking on a biplane, an experience he greatly enjoyed.
+During his time on Emmerdale, he publicly stated that he was prevented from participating in these activities by the producers.
+His only real exception to this was as part of the annual charity fund-raising event in Inverurie, where he was allowed to go wing walking on a biplane, an experience he greatly enjoyed.

-Davies has revealed that his role in Emmerdale has led to much greater public recognition and that the reaction from fans of the show has been mixed.
-He has been insulted and slapped in the street by strangers who have been unable to tell him from the character he plays.
-Simultaneously, he has developed a following amongst gay viewers and received a lot of fan mail from male viewers.
+Davies has revealed that his role in Emmerdale led to much greater public recognition, and that the reaction from fans of the show was mixed: he was insulted and slapped in the street by strangers who were unable to tell him apart from the character he played.
+Simultaneously, he developed a following amongst gay viewers, and received a lot of fan mail from male viewers.